 Are you looking for educational places to visit for free, or else really cheap, all across the U.S.?
 Want to know tips and tricks for getting discounts at educational sites?
 Got a great recommendation for an affordable homeschool field trip?
 I hope you enjoy!
 Guest Posts accepted: Please let us know of a great homeschool field trip location to visit in your area!

-Frugal Field Trip to Travel Town Museum Foundation, Los Angeles
+Frugal Field Trip near Los Angeles: Travel Town Museum Foundation

 I’ve always believed that learning isn’t just bound on the four walls of school.
 In fact, I think there’s a lot to learn in visiting new places that’s why everyone should always encourage and take students on outdoor excursions to locations and sites where they can learn new things.
 If you’re in LA and you’re planning to embark on a frugal educational trip any time of the week, why not check out Travel Town Museum?
 Preserving and celebrating the rich railroad heritage, this place is an ideal location to take a step back in time while spending quality time with kids as you gaze at the centuries-old remnants of our glorious past.